mufan-li/mufan-li.github.io/auffinger_chen.md

 almost surely.
 Using the Auffinger-Chen representation, we have that
 $$A_i \leq \Phi_{\zeta_i}(0,x)$$.
-Therefore to prove the inequality is strict, it is sufficient to prove a gap in the first inequality, which is equivalent to proving that
+Therefore to prove the convexity is strict, it is sufficient to prove a gap in the first inequality, which is equivalent to saying that

 $$ Z := \int_0^1 \sigma^2(s) \, (\zeta_1(s) - \zeta_2(s)) \, u_s \, ds
 $$

 has positive variance.
-Rewriting the variance as
+The variance can be computed as

 $$ \text{Var}(Z) = \int_0^1 \int_0^1 \varphi(s) \, \varphi(t)
     \, \text{Cov}(u_s, u_t) \, ds dt,